 Installation is just like any other toilet and conceals all the screws nicely.
 However, if you want to take the easy way out, just get a plumber to do it all for you.

 Second stop: TOTO Aquia.

 I love TOTO.
-These four letters synonyms for the word "quality."
+The four letters synonym for the word "quality."

-This toilet is equipped with a unique weapon: dual flush.
+This toilet is equipped with a unique weapon: the dual flush.
 This feature gives you two options of flush: 0.9 GPF light flush or 1.6 GPF heavy flush.
-Simply adding this feature to your toilet, you will be amazed how much water it saves you.
+You will be amazed by how much water is saved simply by adding this feature to your toilet.

 Small Toilets: What To Look For